OICR/PGMLab/README.md

 	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path to shared object directory>

 ####4 User Interfaces

 There are two interaces to the shared object that come with this package: a command line interaface and a C interface.
+To make either of the interfaces you are required to have already compiled the LibNet shared object (3.2).

 #####4.1Command line interface